kduggan/kduggan.github.io/pages/video.md

 <h2>Editing</h2>
 <br>

-<p style="margin-right:20em;">This is a short feature-length documentary on a boxing gym that's trying to fix Ottawa's gang and drug problems by getting youth into the ring.</p>
+<p style="margin-right:20em;">This is a short feature-length documentary from May 2015 on a boxing gym that's trying to fix Ottawa's gang and drug problems by getting youth into the ring.</p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rZ0J8T0aPwo" frameborder="0" allowfullscreen></iframe>